Stakeholders' meet soon to discuss growth plans for auto industry: Javadekar | Business

 The track can be used for testing high end cars and for racing also.

-The project NATRAX is being built under NATRiP (National Automotive Testing and R&D Infrastructure Project) of the Heavy Industries Ministry.
+Project NATRAX is being built under NATRiP (National Automotive Testing and R&D Infrastructure Project) of the Heavy Industries Ministry.
 NATRAX is one of the automotive testing and certification centres in India.
+The NATRAX centre has multiple test capabilities like measurements of maximum speed, acceleration, constant speed fuel consumption, emission tests through real road driving simulation, high speed handling and stability evaluation during manoeuvres such as lane change, high speed durability testing, a statement by Ministry of Heavy Industries & Public Enterprises said.

+Foreign OEMs (original equipment manufacturers) will be looking at NATRAX high speed track for the development of prototype cars for Indian conditions .
+At present, foreign OEMs go to their respective high speed track abroad for high speed test requirements.

+It is one stop solution for all sorts of high speed performance tests and can cater to the widest category of vehicles -- from two wheelers to the heaviest tractor trailers.
+Vehicles can achieve a maximum speed of 375 kmph on curves with steering control.
+It is also one of the safest test tracks globally, the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)